Deltares/GEOLib/docs/community/tutorial_dsheetpiling.rst

     model.set_calculation_options(calculation_options=calc_options)

 10. After defining these basic inputs the calculation can be run, but won't be so useful.
 Several loads, supports and anchors can be defined.
-The following section list the way they can be initialised.
+The following section lists the way they can be initialised.
 The stage_id input here refers to the Python input which starts from 0.

 .. code-block:: python